XinFinOrg/Docs-XF/docs/general/faq.md

 	- to run XinFin Network software in a machine with certain minimal hardware requirements
 	- to deposit 10,000,000 XDC in a smart-contract via XinFinMaster

-	The list of Masternode Candidates will be available on the governance DApp, [XinFinMaster](https://master.xinfin.org/).
+	The list of Masternode Candidates will be available on the governance DApp, [XinFinMaster](https://xinfin.network/).

 !!! quote "Do I need to use my own computer to run a node?"
     We recommend using an IaaS ("cloud") provider of your choice (like Amazon AWS, Digital Ocean, Google Cloud GCE, Vultr, etc).
 	The machine must be directly facing internet (public IP, no NAT) and with 100% uptime.

-	If you have other production grade environment than cloud provider at your disposal, please tell us more about on our [Gitter](https://gitter.im/XinFin Network).

 !!! quote "Which are the hardware requirements to run a node?"
     Processing transactions is mostly CPU bound.